Invariant measures for a stochastic nonlinear and damped 2D Schr\"odinger equation: Introduction

-So far the existence of an invariant measure has been obtained for this equation with a damping term and an additive It\^o noise, i.e. $\beta>0$, $B=0$ and $G$ constant in equation \eqref{ProblemStratonovich}.
+So far the existence of an invariant measure has been obtained for this equation with a damping term and an additive It\^o noise, i.e. $\beta>0$, $B=0$ and $G$ constant in equation \eqref{eqn-ProblemStratonovich}.
 In this framework, in the papers by Kim \cite{Kim_2006} and by Ekren, Kukavica and Ziane \cite{Ekren_2017} the result is proved in the full space $\mathbb{R}^d$, $d\ge 1$.
-Debussche and Odasso \cite{Odasso} obtain instead the result on a bounded one-dimensional domain (dealing with the cubic focusing Schr\"odinger equation) as a byproduct of the proof of the mixing property, see Remark 1.2 therein.
-In the same paper the authors also solve the corresponding uniqueness problem.
-This is the only result in the literature concerning the uniqueness of the invariant measure for the stochastically forced and damped nonlinear Schr\"odinger equation.
+Debussche and Odasso \cite{Odasso} obtain instead the result on a bounded one-dimensional domain (dealing with the cubic focusing Schr\"odinger equation) and solved the corresponding uniqueness problem too.
+The recent paper \cite{noi2} proves the uniqueness of the invariant measure in the large damping regime in $\mathbb{R}^d$ for $d=2,3$.
 Some numerical approximations of invariant measures can be found in the book by Hong and Wang \cite{Hong+Wang_2019_invariant}.
 The aim of our paper is to generalize the previously cited papers by considering a more general stochastic forcing term: we consider a linear multiplicative Stratonovich noise $B$, which conserves the $H$-norm, and a nonlinear It\^o noise $G$.
 When we reduce to the case of a pure additive noise we get the existence of an invariant measure when $\beta>0$.
 This finding is in line with \cite{Kim_2006} and \cite{Ekren_2017} that obtain the same conclusions working on the full space.
 We emphasize here that, as far as we know, our result is the first one providing the existence of an invariant measure in the case of a two-dimensional compact Riemannian manifold without boundary and of a relatively compact smooth domain with either the Dirichlet or the Neumann boundary conditions.